News & Research

 The Real Reason 80% of SSRIs Are Prescribed by Non-Psychiatrists

-Your family doctor isn't trying to play psychiatrist.
-They're filling a gap left by a system that produces 1,500 new psychiatrists a year for 60 million people who need one.
+Your family doctor is not trying to play psychiatrist.
+They are filling a gap left by a system that produces 1,500 new psychiatrists a year for 60 million people who need one.

 Psychiatrist ShortagePrimary Care and Mental Health